In the world of superhero comic books, Black and

 1977: Black Lightning (Jefferson Pierce):

-The first Black superhero in DC Comics, Black Lightning first
+The second Black superhero in DC Comics, Black Lightning first

 appeared in Black Lightning #1 (1977).